GSA/challenges-and-prizes/_historical-challenges/startup-in-a-day-competition---start-small-model.md

   and Native American Communities that do take the pledge will receive five (5) bonus points during the evaluation process, as stipulated in Item 3: Part V below.
-Furthermore, all Startup in a Day Competition – Start Small Model winners will be required to take the pledge prior to receiving their prizes.'
+Furthermore, all Startup in a Day Competition – Start Small Model winners will be required to take the pledge prior to receiving their prizes.</p>'
 campaignStatusName: Launched
 templateId: 0
 stageStatistics: []